Cost of 1 Tool given Machining Cost for Maximum Power Solution

 Formula Used

-Cost of a Tool = (Tool Life*((Machining and Operating Cost of Each Product/Machining Time for Maximum Power)-Machining and Operating Rate)/Time Proportion of Cutting Edge Engagement)-(Machining and Operating Rate*Time to Change One Tool)
+Cost of One Tool = (Tool Life*((Machining and Operating Cost of Each Product/Machining Time for Maximum Cost)-Machining and Operating Rate)/Time Proportion)-(Machining and Operating Rate*Time to Change One Tool)

 This formula uses 7 Variables